emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/StandardGTFSAPI.md

 ## GTFS

-The GTFS API is a set of 3 endpoints available for both MetroRail and MetroBus based on the [General Transit Feed Specification](https://gtfs.org).
+The GTFS API is a set of 3 endpoints available for both Metrorail and Metrobus based on the [General Transit Feed Specification](https://gtfs.org).
 GTFS is a standard data format split into two parts: GTFS and GTFS-RT (Real Time).
 To receive GTFS data, which in the case of WMATA is simply a zip file, you will need to use the [GTFS Package](https://github.com/emma-k-alexandra/GTFS) directly. `GTFS` is a dependency of this package.
 This package only supports calling GTFS-RT endpoints published by WMATA.

-GTFS-RT endpoints return data for the entire MetroBus or MetroRail system with a single call.
+GTFS-RT endpoints return data for the entire Metrobus or Metrorail system with a single call.
 This may save you from making multiple calls with the Standard API at the cost of larger and more complex responses.
 GTFS-RT endpoints return data via a [Protocol Buffer](https://developers.google.com/protocol-buffers) which can substantally reduce response size at the cost of complexity.

 Protocol Buffers are not easily convertable into Swift structures.
 For example, [responses from the GTFS API are not `Codable`](https://github.com/apple/swift-protobuf/issues/657) and future `Codable` support looks bleak.
 So, you will encounter more difficulty parsing the responses from this API.